WardenPro/mysql8_replication/README.md

-at the launch the setup_slave.sh fail, just go in the container in docker-entrypoint-initdb.d and sh setup_slave.sh. need to add MySQL route if master crash
+at the launch the setup_slave.sh fail, just go in the container in docker-entrypoint-initdb.d and sh setup_slave.sh. need to add MySQL router if master crash